Hanko, Finland: Geography

 The Hanko Peninsula, on which the city is located, is the southernmost tip of continental Finland.
 The soil is a sandy moraine, and vegetation consists mainly of pine and low shrubs, mostly Calluna.
 Hanko is known for its beautiful archipelago.

 The town has a coastline of approximately 130 km, of which 30 km are sandy beaches.
 There are also over 90 small islands and islets within the city limits.

 Climate

-Hanko has a humid continental climate (Köppen Dfb), similar to other locations in southern Finland with long, cold winters and short, mild summers with cool nights.
-Precipitation is very high and common year round.
+Hanko has a humid continental climate (Köppen Dfb), which is significantly milder in terms of temperatures than the average of the same latitude.
+Compared to, for example, Helsinki, Hanko's climate is more oceanic on average, which means milder in winter and cooler in summer.
+The moderating influence of Baltic Sea cyclones results in warm and moderately humid summers and long, moderately cold wet winters.
+The period with the most precipitation is in autumn and early winter.
+The driest months are April and May.
+Duration of sunshine varies greatly throughout the year, being high in summer due to both long days and relatively clear weather, and low in late autumn and early winter due to both short days and high number of cloudy days.
+Thunderstorms occur most in the summer months.